 This is probably the thing you are most interested in.
 Yes, it may hide your IP address while browsing the Internet, but there are other more specific tasks you may perform.

-Using the I2PTunnel application it is possible to stream TCP/IP applications over I2P, such as SSH, IRC, a squid proxy, and even streaming audio.
+Using the I2PTunnel application, it is possible to stream TCP/IP applications over I2P, such as SSH, IRC, a squid proxy, and even streaming audio.
 Most people do not use I2P directly.
-The I2P enabled apps are actually the way to go.
+The I2P enabled apps are the way to go.

-You may find below the most common uses for I2P network.
+You may find below the most common uses for the I2P network.

 Email/Messaging – This is the main reason for building I2P: sending messages in total privacy and anonymity.
 There are a few messaging services on I2P.
 The built-in mail application lets you email the regular internet to, and from I2P.

-IRC (Internet Relay Chat) – The I2P is the perfect manifestation for the freedom of speech.
+IRC (Internet Relay Chat) – The I2P is the perfect manifestation of the freedom of speech.
 If you end up using I2P, you should check out the IRC.

 Eepsites – Eepsites are websites hosted on the I2P network, whose operators can be anonymous.
-Like hidden services, these sites cannot be connected to off the I2P network.
+Like hidden services, these sites cannot be accessed from outside the I2P network.
 Their web addresses are actually readable, with the domain of .i2p at the end.

 Torrents – I2P has the Postman Tracker and I2PSnark.
 The tracker is essentially the Pirate Bay, and I2PSnark is essentially uTorrent.
 By using I2P, torrenting is secure and anonymous.